Rivers In The Classroom

-Ribble Rivers Trust has been delivering educational activities to primary schools in Lancashire for over a decade and we’re not about to stop now.
-In fact, we keep expanding to reach more and more children and young people in the Ribble Catchment!
-Whilst Covid-19 prevented our team from going into schools, we’ve used that time to develop and update the Rivers in the Classroom programme.
+Ribble Rivers Trust has been delivering educational activities through Rivers in the Classroom for over a decade.
+And we’re not about to stop now!
+In fact, we keep expanding to reach more and more children and young people in the Ribble Catchment.

-The Rivers in the Classroom education programme brings freshwater science into schools in Lancashire and across the Ribble Catchment.
+The Rivers in the Classroom education programme brings freshwater science into schools across the Ribble Catchment.
 By encouraging pupils to expand their knowledge of their local rivers, we hope to promote the value of the Ribble’s natural heritage and improve its condition for people and wildlife.
 Through field- and classroom-based activities, pupils learn about the relationships between living things and their environment.
-They discover how we can help to protect our rivers in the future by making small changes now.
+Then they discover how we can help to protect our rivers in the future by making small changes now.

-All activities are linked to the KS2 National Curriculum.
-They help pupils to develop Spiritual, Moral, Social and Cultural (SMSC) values, recognised by Ofsted as important components of an Outstanding school.
+All activities are linked to the KS2 National Curriculum and help pupils to develop Spiritual, Moral, Social and Cultural (SMSC) values, recognised by Ofsted as important components of an Outstanding school.

-So, what activities could your class be getting involved with?
+So, what activities could your class get involved with?

 If you just want to get your pupils outside, we have a variety of riverside and field-based workshops to choose from.
 Your class could embark on a River Expedition to discover all they can about rivers before meeting the creatures that live beneath the water’s surface with a Freshwater Micro-Safari.
 Or, perhaps, learning a new sport through some Angling Coaching with a licenced Level 2 angling coach is something that would help your pupils connect with their local river.